ScottEKendall/Microsoft-Platform-SSO/README.md

 ### 5. Enable Access to System Settings ###

-You will need to make sure thate Sytem Settings -> Users & Groups is available to the users.
+You will need to make sure that Sytem Settings -> Users & Groups is available to the users.
 Inside of there are options to repair the SSO extension for users

 ![](images/JAMF_Users_Groups_Settings.png)